 Member of Parliament for Toronto Centre

-Bill was named one of Canada’s Top 40 Under 40.
+In 2002, Bill was named one of Canada’s Top 40 Under 40.
 He has co-authored a book, The Real Retirement, and has authored numerous articles on public policy issues.
-Bill holds a Bachelor of Arts from Western University, a Masters of Science from the London School of Economics and an MBA from INSEAD.
+Bill holds a B.A from Western University, an M. Sc.
+(Econ) from London School of Economics and an MBA from INSEAD.